-With Handoff, you can start something on one device (Mac, iPhone, iPad, or Apple Watch) and then pick it up on another without losing focus on what you’re doing.
+With Handoff, you can start something on one Apple device (Mac, iPhone, iPad, or Apple Watch) and then seamlessly pick it up on another device.
 For example, start answering an email on your iPhone, then finish it in Mail on your Mac.
-You can use Handoff with many Apple apps—for example, Calendar, Contacts, Pages, or Safari.
+You can use Handoff with many Apple apps—for example, Calendar, Contacts, Pages, and Safari.
 Some third-party apps may also work with Handoff.

 Tip: When Handoff is on, you can use Universal Clipboard to copy and paste text, images, photos, and videos across devices.
 You can also copy files between Mac computers.

 Note: If a Handoff option isn’t available on your device, it doesn’t work with Handoff.

 On your Mac: Choose Apple menu > System Preferences, click General , then select “Allow Handoff between this Mac and your iCloud devices” (at the bottom of the pane).
 To turn it off, deselect the option.

 On iPad, iPhone, or iPod touch: Go to Settings > General > AirPlay & Handoff, then turn Handoff on or off.

 On Apple Watch: Open the Apple Watch app on iPhone, go to My Watch > General, then turn Enable Handoff on or off.